-The first of these authorities was Powell v Boladz, a Court of Appeal decision wherein it was held no duty of care was owed to the parents of a patient who died from a rare disease.
+The first of these authorities was Powell v Boladz, a Court of Appeal decision wherein it was held that no duty of care was owed to the parents of a patient who died from a rare disease.
 The patient had been examined on a number of occasions by the defendants, but his condition was not correctly diagnosed.
 The defendant admitted liability and agreed to compensation, but the claimants started additional proceedings regarding psychiatric injuries, allegedly suffered as a result of removal and falsification of medical records pertaining to the patient’s death.
-Delivering the judgment of the court, Stuart-Smith LJ quoted with approval Lord Diplock in Sidaway v Governors of Bethlem Royal Hospital a ‘doctor’s duty of care … is owed to that patient and none other’.
-The decision in Boladz affirmed the scope of a doctor’s duty of care when providing treatment, namely claimants are only owed a duty of care in respect of their treatment and not treatment given to another.
+Delivering the judgment of the court, Stuart-Smith LJ quoted with approval Lord Diplock in Sidaway v Governors of Bethlem Royal Hospital who said that a ‘doctor’s duty of care … is owed to that patient and none other’.
+The decision in Boladz affirmed the scope of a doctor’s duty of care when providing treatment, namely that claimants are only owed a duty of care in respect of their treatment and not treatment given to another.
 Stuart-Smith LJ acknowledged that when counselling or medical intervention is required by a relative, and is given or sought, ‘the doctor-patient relationship will exist in relation to the advice and treatment given and the duty of care will arise.’

 The scope and efficacy of this paradigm is doubted in respect of genetic information, but Boladz was problematic for the claimants in Smith.
-Non-performance of the VLCFA test was potentially negligent, butif it w it was negligence against Neil Caven, not against Callum or Connor.
+Non-performance of the VLCFA test was potentially negligent, but, even if it were, it was negligence against Neil Caven, not against Callum or Connor.
 The claimants attempted to circumvent this issue by arguing a voluntary assumption of responsibility by the clinical genetics service (a point which is discussed below).
-Boladz therefore appears to be a bulwark against the claimant’s articulation of duty, but if the duty to ‘inform a third party of a diagnosis reached in respect of a patient’, it is perhaps not such clear ground for rejection.
+Boladz therefore appears to be a bulwark against the claimant’s articulation of duty, but if we frame the duty as being to ‘inform a third party of a diagnosis reached in respect of a patient’, it is perhaps not such clear ground for rejection.
 First, matters of disclosure are arguably separate to treatment, a fact suggested by the divergence between such affirmed in Montgomery v Lanarkshire NHS Trust.
 It is not therefore clear that Boladz applies to matters of disclosure.
-Furthermore, it is arguable that blood relations ought to be held in contemplation as foreseeably affected by a defendant’s acts or omissions, herein nondisclosure, thus it is not immediately apparent a duty is not fair, just and reasonable.
+Furthermore, it is arguable that blood relations ought to be held in contemplation as foreseeably affected by a defendant’s acts or omissions, herein nondisclosure, thus it is not immediately apparent that a duty is not fair, just and reasonable.
 Second, the cases diverge in terms of the harm at the crux of the action.
-Boladz concerned psychiatric injury, the courts are traditionally reluctant to grant recovery, wh Smith (wherein harm was conceded as foreseeable for the purposes of the hearing) the injury was to the claimants’ bodily integrity.
+Boladz concerned psychiatric injury, where the courts are traditionally reluctant to grant recovery, while in Smith (wherein harm was conceded as foreseeable for the purposes of the hearing) the injury was to the claimants’ bodily integrity.
 The lack of parity between recovery for physical and mental injuries in tort – though not sufficient grounds to discount Boladz outright – certainly merits a cautious approach.
 It is trite that both cases involve third parties ancillary to the doctor-patient relationship, however, the ‘factual matrix’ in Boladz is arguably distinguishable from that in Smith.
-The substitution of documents after the patient’s death is not with the failure to conduct the VLCFA test, but it is certainly not comparable to disclosure of a diagnosis.
+The substitution of documents after the patient’s death is not commensurate with the failure to conduct the VLCFA test, but it is certainly not comparable to disclosure of a diagnosis.
 The broader definition of duty supplied by the defence does not, therefore, immediately preclude a tortious obligation.